Withholding Tax For Chinese Public Listed Company < Updated as of 1 Aug 2023 >

 Understanding Red Chips

 Although red chips are listed on the Hong Kong Stock Exchange, they should not be confused with H-shares.
 H-shares are shares of companies that are incorporated in mainland China but traded on the Hong Kong Stock Exchange or another foreign exchange.
-Red chips, on the other hand, must be incorporated outside mainland China
+Red chips, on the other hand, must be incorporated outside of mainland China

 Example of a Red Chip